GaleJames-creator/gale-james/reference/Best-practices-for-handling-payment-api-errors.md

-# Status codes
+# Best practices for handling Payment API errors

 Web services use status codes to tell you what happened.
 A`2xx` means success, `4xx` implies a problem with your request, and `5xx`  means a server problem.
 You might also see an error code with more details.
 Knowing these codes helps you quickly resolve issues with your API requests.

-## Best practices for API error codes
 Follow these simple steps if you get an error code:

 1. Check response headers for extra details such as rate limits or warnings.
 2. Retry after waiting if a `5xx` error occurs.
 This helps your app recover from server issues.
 3. Use the correct HTTP method—GET, POST, PUT, or DELETE—based on your action.